Getting Started

 Example

-Here's a simple sample of a scenario test of a ShippingPolicy saga, including timeouts:
+A simple scenario test of a ShippingPolicy saga, including timeouts:

 [Test]